belgianmobileid/doc/authentication.md

   <tbody>
     <tr>
       <td>{% include parameter.html name="grant_type" req="REQUIRED" %}</td>
-      <td>Set this to <code>authorization_code</code> to tell the Token Endpoint that the application wants to exchange an authorization code for an ID koken and access token. </td>
+      <td>Set this to <code>authorization_code</code> to tell the Token Endpoint that your application wants to exchange an authorization code for an ID koken and access token. </td>
     </tr>
     <tr>
       <td>{% include parameter.html name="code" req="REQUIRED" %}</td>